-- Campers MAY move in Friday before the start of Fair, You may NOT move in prior to this, unless you are Authorized Fair Per- - All fire lanes must be kept open at all times. - No pets are allowed in camping area. - 10.
-Quiet hours begin at 12:00 midnight. - Drugs, drug-related substances and alcohol are strictly prohibited upon the fairgrounds (including parking and camping areas).
+- Campers move in Friday before the start of Fair, You may not move in prior, unless you are Authorized Fair Personnel. - 11) All fire lanes must be kept open at all times. - 12) No pets are allowed in camping area - 13) Drugs, drug-related substances and alcohol are strictly prohibited upon the fairgrounds (including parking and camping areas).
 Matters concerning drugs, drug-related substances and/or alcohol, or evidence or suspicion of any type or nature of the same, shall be referred to a director or directors of the Agricultural Society or its duly authorized agents for disposition.
-Any action to be taken on the matter is within the sole discretion of the Directors of the Agricultural Society, and such actions may include, without limit, the following:

-- Referral of the matter to law enforcement authorities. - b) Notice to parents and/or guardians. - Removal from the fairgrounds. c) - Bar from participating in any manner in future fairs.. - Forfeiture of any awards and/or prize money. - 12.
-Air conditioners will be permitted. - 13.
-Electric hook-ups are to be proper receptacles only, and only one camping unit per extension cord.
+Any action to be taken on the matter is within the sole discretion of the Directors of the Agricultural Society, and such actions may include, without limit, the following: - Referral of the matter to law enforcement authorities. - b) Notice to parents and/or guardians. - c) Removal from the fairgrounds. - d) Bar from participating in any manner in future fairs. - e) Forfeiture of any awards and/or prize money. - 14) Air conditioners will be permitted. - 15) Electric hook-ups are to be proper receptacles only, and only one camping unit per extension cord.
 Use only UL approve extension cord.
-NO Generators allowed unless authorized by Fairboard. - Premises around camping area are to be kept clean and sanitary.
-Trash can be placed in proper containers.
-No dumping of holding tanks will be permitted. - 15.
-No open fires permitted. - 16.
-Room for slide-outs and awnings is not guaranteed.
-Only if space is available. - 17.
-No person staying in a camper may cause a disturbance, nuisance or annoyance as determined by the sole discretion of any members of the Board of Directors of the Agricultural Society or their duly authorized agents. - The Butler County Agricultural Society is not liable in any way for any actions, losses, damages, or claims of any type which might arise as a result of a person using the Fairground facilities for camping - 19.
-No subletting of camper space is permitted.
-Cannot give space to someone else. - 20.
-Space is for camper only.
-No other vehicles. - 21.
-Sitting on top of campers is prohibited due to safety/liability issues. - 22.
-DO NOT unplug someone else's camper.
-If you have a problem, please contact a Fairboard Member. - 23.
-The above rules will be enforced by the Directors of the Butler County Agricultural Society and/or its authorized agents.
+No Generators allowed unless authorized by Fairboard. - 16) Premises around camping area are to be kept clean and sanitary.
+Trash is to be placed in proper containers.
+No dumping of holding tanks will be permitted. - 17) No open fires are permitted. - Room for slide-outs and awnings is not guaranteed.
+Only if space is available. - 19) No person staying in a camper may cause a disturbance, nuisance or annoyance as determined by the sole discretion of any members of the Board of Directors of the Agricultural Society or their duly authorized agents. - 20) The Butler County Agricultural Society is not liable in any way for any actions, losses, damages, or claims of any type which might arise as a result of a person using the Fairground facilities for camping. - No subletting of camper space is permitted.
+Cannot give space to someone else. - Space is for camper only.
+No other vehicles permitted to park in camper area. - Sitting on top of campers is prohibited due to safety/ liability issues. - 24) DO NOT unplug someone else's camper.
+If you have a problem, please contact a Fairboard member - 25) The above rules will be enforced by the Directors of the Butler County Agricultural Society and/or its authorized agents.
 The Society reserves the right to take whatever action it deems appropriate, in its sole discretion, to remedy any concern in the camping area which shall include, without limit, the following: to immediately terminate or cancel the rental arrangement, to have the applicant or camper removed from the premises, to reject or refuse camper rental privileges to any applicant.